stafino/TweetStress/README.md

 `flutter run`

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License.